Nominate for the Henry Crown Fellowship

 - Be between 30-45 years old.
 Please be sure to ask for your candidate’s date of birth.
 Candidates must be 45 or under as of June 30 in the year the program begins.

 - Be successful.
-We want senior-level leaders in business, non-profit, government, military – we appreciate success is defined in many ways, but our overwhelming preference is for business leaders and they will always form the bulk of any class.
+We want primarily domestic, for-profit leaders we appreciate success is defined in many ways, but our overwhelming preference is for business leaders and they will always form the bulk of any class.
 We realize success in some fields does not yield financial rewards…we do have limited scholarship funds to get Fellows to the seminars.

 - Be entrepreneurial – We look for a track record of starting things.
 With some candidates, this is hard to tease out of a bio and resume, so it’s important for the nominator to address this in their letter of recommendation.